vozlt/nginx-module-vts/README.md

 and then if the directive `vhost_traffic_status_display` is set, can be access to as follows:

 * /status/format/json

 * /status/format/html

+* /status/control

  * If you request `/status/format/json`, will respond with a JSON document containing the current activity data for using in live dashboards and third-party monitoring tools.

  * If you request `/status/format/html`, will respond with the built-in live dashboard in HTML that requests internally to `/status/format/json`.

+ * If you request `/status/control`, will respond with a JSON document after it reset or delete zones through a query string.
+See the [Control](#control).

 JSON document contains as follows: